hamzaali24/mqtt-rules-engine/README.md

 # Winter-Supplement-Rules-Engine

 ## Description
-This project is aimed to communicates with the Winter Supplement web application to receive input data, processes the data, and publishes the output data to the MQTT output topic.
+This project is aimed to communicate with the Winter Supplement web application to receive input data, processes the data, and publishes the output data to the MQTT output topic.

 ## Prerequisites